By Rick Steves and Cameron Hewitt

 One of the more accessible films for an introduction to Budapest is Sunshine (1999, starring Ralph Fiennes, directed by István Szabó; not to be confused with Danny Boyle's very different 2007 film of the same name).
 Tracing three generations of an aristocratic Jewish family in Budapest — from the Golden Age, through the Holocaust, to the Cold War — Sunshine is an enlightening if melodramatic look at recent Hungarian history.

-For Hungarian-language films, one of the biggest crossover hits of recent years is the surreal dark comedy Kontroll (2003), about ticket inspectors on the Budapest Metró whose lives are turned upside down by a serial killer lurking in the shadows.
+For Hungarian-language films, the surreal dark comedy Kontroll (2003) is about ticket inspectors on the Budapest Metró whose lives are turned upside down by a serial killer lurking in the shadows.
 Fateless, the 2005 adaptation of Imre Kertész's Nobel Prize-winning novel about a young man in a concentration camp, was scripted by Kertész himself.
 The 1998 Oscar-winning documentary The Last Days chronicles the fate of Jews when the Nazis took over Hungary in 1944.
 The Witness (A Tanú, a.k.a.
 Without a Trace, 1969), a cult classic about a simple man who mysteriously wins the favor of communist bigwigs, is a biting satire of the darkest days of Soviet rule.
 Time Stands Still (Megáll Az Idö), a hit at the 1982 Cannes Film Festival, tells the story of young Hungarians in the 1960s.
 Children of Glory (Szabadság, Szerelem, 2006) dramatizes the true story of the Hungarian water polo team that defiantly trounced the Soviets at the Olympics just after the 1956 Uprising.

 Many American studios have taken advantage of Hungary's low prices to film would-be blockbusters in Budapest (such as the 2002 Eddie Murphy/Owen Wilson action-comedy I Spy — a terrible film that makes wonderful use of many real Budapest settings).
 More often, Budapest stands in for other cities — for example, as Buenos Aires in Madonna's 1996 film Evita, and as various European locales in Stephen Spielberg's 2005 film Munich.